-- Use the LNCS document class for the final report.
+- Use the LaTex document class for the final report.

-- Downloadable from the seminars' websites.
+- Downloadable from the websites of the seminars.

 - List of references:

 - Give a complete list of all sources used.

 - Author and title.

 - Type of publication.

 - Date.

 - For online sources: state when you last checked the contents.

 - When in doubt, ask your advisor!

-- Choose sources carefully:

-- Use the sources indicated by your advisor, and look for further sources yourself.

-- Be aware that some sources may be unreliable or change frequently (common example: to cite or not to cite a Wikipedia article).

-- When in doubt, again, ask your advisor!